legumeinfo/jekyll-theme-legumeinfo/README.md

 Links that have the attribute `external: true` will open in a new window.

 Note that the species aren't automatically listed anywhere in the theme.
-We recommend overriding the navbar `_includes/navbar-items.html` to add a link to a species template that lists the species.
+We recommend overriding the navbar `_includes/navbar-items.html` file to add a link to a species template that lists the species.
 See the [Legumeinfo Jekyll site code](https://github.com/legumeinfo/jekyll-example) for examples of [overriding the `_includes/navbar-items.html` file](https://github.com/legumeinfo/jekyll-example/blob/main/_includes/navbar-items.html) and [iterating the species in a template](https://github.com/legumeinfo/jekyll-example/blob/main/species/index.html).

 **`tools.json`** This file contains a list of tools that are provided by the data portal and links to them.